Difference Between NCFM and CFA

 - Any other individuals

-A candidate once registered in the NCFM program, can take as many modules and number of attempts as desired by paying the Enrollment Fees for every attempt.
+Once registered in the NCFM program, a candidate can take as many modules and several attempts as desired by paying the Enrollment Fees for every attempt.

 Why pursue NCFM?